-Schaumburg criminal defense lawyer, James Dimeas, is an award-winning criminal defense attorney.
+Schaumburg criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-The National Institute of Criminal Law Attorneys has named James Dimeas a "10 Best Attorney Client Satisfaction."
+The National Institute of Criminal Law Attorneys has named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
-Mr. Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively represent clients charged with the crime of Identity Theft.
+Mr. Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively and successfully represent clients charged with the crime of Identity Theft.